jengelhart0/csci3081_flashphoto/README.md

 And that this command will report 0 errors found.
 You will be evaluated on an all-or-nothing basis for this part of the project, so take care to do this.

+## Makefile guidelines
+When compiling, we suggest you use the following set of compile flags:

+    -W -Wall -Wextra -Weffc++

+We will not enforce this, but compiling with all compiler warnings enabled as above will help reduce the amount of headaches you have to endure for overlooking something simple in the code (especially the effc++ one).
+If you want to be hardcore, add the following flag:

+    -pedantic

 ## git commit messages

 - There should only ever be ONE scope/module affected per commit message.